antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ### Dataset vs Data frame

-Here are a certain intuitive definitions of datasets and data frames:
+Here are certain intuitive definitions of datasets and data frames:

 - A ***dataset*** is a table that as a data structure is most naturally interpreted as an array of hashes, each hash representing a *row* in the table.